Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-May 23, 2022
+May 27, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-92:
+New in this latest version release-93:

 1.)
-A bugfix to the prior modder centered change that only affected a small number of users (specifically, those that had exportmesh=false in their body config and were getting odd body names with "clone" in it, this is very very few people I imagine).
+Some code in Kopernicus.Parser has been optimized for decently good game loadtime gains.
+This section of the code is largely unexplored, and more optimizations may follow as we poke through it.
+Thanks to KSP forum user GamesLinx for pointing this out!

+2.)
+More modder requested changes mostly invisible to end user.

 Known Bugs: